gidra39/AsciiArtify/README.md

 ![demo](https://github.com/gidra39/AsciiArtify/assets/95176865/bc183010-0a56-4321-883d-70d1a402f345)

 # Important Notice (for WSL Users)
 WSL version of your distro must be 2 or higher.
-If you are experiencing problems with getting k3d working - check your WSL version
+If you are experiencing problems with getting k3d working - check your WSL version via PowerShell

 ```bash
 wsl --list --verbose